Things To Do

 PLAY ALL DAY

-Mall of America, the largest shopping and entertainment complex in the country, engages young people with oodles of fun eateries and attractions, including Nickelodeon Universe indoor amusement park, LEGO Imagination Center, Sea Life Minnesota Aquarium, a stunning walk-through aquarium swimming with sea creatures and a Crayola Experience, where families can discover the magic of color.
-The Minnesota Zoo features exotic animals and a six-story IMAX Theatre showing 3-D adventures.
+Mall of America, the largest shopping and entertainment complex in the country, engages young people with oodles of fun eateries and attractions, including Nickelodeon Universe indoor amusement park, LEGO Imagination Center, Sea Life Minnesota Aquarium, a stunning walk-through aquarium swimming with sea creatures, and a Crayola Experience, where families can discover the magic of color.
+The Minnesota Zoo features exotic animals with species from around the globe.

 LEARN THE FUN WAY